theashworld/nlp_on_aws_lambda/README.md

 # Spacy and Textacy on AWS Lambda (Applies to other packages too)

-- How to install and use spacy and textacy on aws lambda works with python 3.6
+## How to install and use spacy and textacy on aws lambda works with python 3.6

 As spacy is a huge package, installing it on lambda has a lot of issues.
 We will use `layers` to install and use these packages.
 Also see https://aws.amazon.com/about-aws/whats-new/2018/11/aws-lambda-now-supports-custom-runtimes-and-layers/

+## In a nutshell
+As of now, the lambda function deployment zip can be at max 50MB large, you can check limits here: https://docs.aws.amazon.com/lambda/latest/dg/limits.html This means that installing spacy packages which are typically >250MB in size is impossible.
+Therefore we try to make the function size as small as possible by offloading dependencies on to layers.
+Further optimization is done by removing non-English models and removing data that is not needed at runtime like cache files.
+The spacy data models are downloaded and then loaded separately at runtime from `/tmp` as that directory has a higher limit of 512MB

-Steps are:
+## Steps are
 - Create a new clean virtualenv with python3.6
 - In the virtualenv, install the package using pip, ie. run `pip install spacy`
 - Check all dependencies using `pip freeze` and put them in a `requirements.txt` file